seisatsu/kethertest/README.md

 # kethertest
-Simple quiz programs for the simple neophyte
+Simple quiz programs for the simple neophyte.
+Place in a Python-enabled web server directory and go.